networktocode/ntc-templates/docs/dev/contributing.md

 - PRs intended to address bug fixes and security patches should be sourced from the master branch.
 - PRs intended to add new features that break backward compatibility should be discussed before a PR is created.

-NTC-Templates will observe semantic versioning.
-This may result in an quick turn around in minor versions to keep pace with an ever growing feature set.
+NTC-Templates observes semantic versioning.
+This may result in a quick turn around in minor/major versions to keep pace with an ever growing feature set.

 ## Release Policy